Discovery Voyage – Shining A Light On Who You Are

 8 Time – Where Does Your Time Go?

 Last but not least, to create the necessary space for your life plan, you must first understand how you spend your time.
 As one of the most elusive of all human concepts, time passes by mercilessly.
 It never stops, and it has a way of waving around us like a soft breeze.
 You can barely feel it, and then it’s gone.

 Your vision and goals will require a solid execution, which you will design during your Action Voyage.
 But before you get there, you must first uncover the reality of your time today.
 How do you spend it?
 What do you do weekly, daily, every night, every morning?
 Understanding this aspect of your life will create clarity and open up space for the canvas upon which you will draw your new life.

 Get On Board the Discovery Voyage

-With this in mind, for best results, I recommend that you go through each of the discovery steps one by one, in the order in which they are presented.
-Each of them builds upon the previous one, and they all come together into one big block of information about you.
+With this in mind, for best results, I recommend that you go through each discovery step one by one, in the order in which they are presented.
+Each builds upon the previous one, and they all come together into one big block of information about you.

 If you skip any steps, even if you honestly believe that you’ve got that area covered, you might wind up with an unbalanced plan.
-So don’t sabotage yourself, and go through the exercises one by one.
+So don’t sabotage yourself, and go through all the exercises.